Herobrine-pixel/BluetoothTonePlayer/README.md

 Important: HC-05 uses Bluetooth SPP (serial profile).
 This library does **not** provide A2DP audio streaming.
 It interprets serial commands and plays tones/melodies using the Arduino `tone()` API.

+## Important Correction
+### Use 1k ohm rsistor between the RXD of HC-05 and Arduino D3 pin.
+I wiring.png its written 1.00 ohm resistor not 1k ohm resistor.

 ## What you get
 - Library source (src/)
 - Arduino example (examples/BluetoothToneDemo)